Afzal Rahman Khan: Biography

 After his resignation, Khan retired from national politics and moved to Islamabad in 1969 where he lived a very quiet and private life.
-He did not comment on war with India in 1971 as he diminished his role from the politics in 1970s.
+He did not comment on war with India in 1971 as he had diminished his role from the politics in 1970s.
 In 1987, the Pakistan Navy honored him after establishing a naval base under his name.
 The PNS Akram now serves as a forward operating base for the Navy and acts as a depot for all naval personnel stationed west of Ormara.

-He avoided the media and lived on a military pension; he died at an old age in Islamabad in 1983.
+He avoided the media and lived on a military pension; he died in Islamabad in 1983.
 His death went unnoticed in the media and he was quietly buried in Islamabad with close family members attending his funeral.